Cancer Detection Clinic

 The Columbiana County Health Department's Cancer Detection Clinic was established in 1965 and is funded by grants, donations and a local 10-year tax levy that was voter supported in 1980, 1990, 2000 and 2010.

-The clinic provides patient navigation services that assists all residents (residing in the general health district and those outside the general health district), with finding services and resources available to them.
+The clinic provides patient navigation services that assists all residents, with finding services and resources available to them.

 Clinic services include: